btcpayserver/btcpayserver-googlecloud/README.md

 ![How to change domain name and setup ssl certificate](images/changeDomain.png)

-Test the install by accessing https://<your host name> and signup the 1st user.
+Test the install by accessing https://\<your host name\> and signup the 1st user.

 ## Undeploy

 When you undeploy it, you can use undeploy script.
-It remove everything from vm to IP adress.
+It remove everything from vm to IP address.

 With bash,
 ```